 of network slicing in packet networks.

-In a Differentiated Service (Diffserv) domain [RFC2475], packets
+In a Diffserv end-to-end (DS) domain [RFC2475], packets

 requiring the same forwarding treatment (scheduling and drop policy)

-are classified and marked with a Class Selector (CS) at domain
+are classified and marked with the respective Class Selector (CS) Codepoint (or the Traffic Class (TC) field for MPLS packets [RFC5462]) at the DS domain

 ingress nodes.
+Such packets are said to belong to a Behavior Aggregates (BA) that has a common set of behavioral characteristics or a common set of delivery requirements.

-At transit nodes, the CS field inside the packet is
+At transit nodes, the CS is

 inspected to determine the specific forwarding treatment to be

-applied before the packet is forwarded further.
-Similar principles
+applied before the packet is forwarded.
+A similar approach

-are adopted by this document to realize network slicing.
-The
+is adopted by this document to realize network slicing; however, the

 solution proposed in this document does not mandate Diffserv to be